Introduction to Amazon Route 53

 It is a Domain Name System web service for cloud applications.
 They let you connect all the user requests to AWS infrastructures effectively.
 Users can also be routed outside AWS infrastructures.
 Traffic can be routed to healthy endpoints using Amazon Route 53 configuring DNA health checks.
 It can also be used for monitoring your application’s health and endpoints.

 - Its Traffic Flow includes different routing types like Weighted Round Robin, Geo DNS, Latency Based Routing, and Geoproximity that helps you in managing global traffic.

-- All the different routing types along with the DNS Failover provides you an architecture that has high fault-tolerance and low latency.
+- All the different routing types, along with the DNS Failover, provides you with an architecture that has high fault tolerance and low latency.

 - Its Traffic Flow has a simple and easy-to-use visual editor, which lets you manage the routing of end-users to the application’s end-points.
 It can be over a single AWS area or over the entire globe.

-- Domain Name Registration facility is also offered by Amazon Route 53 that helps in purchasing and managing various domain names.
+- Domain Name Registration facility is also offered by it that helps in purchasing and managing various domain names.

 - Its also configures DNS settings for your domain automatically.

 There are three main functions that can be performed by using this.
 These functions can be performed in any combination.

 The steps to follow if you want to perform all three functions are as follows:

 - Domain Registration: It helps you in registering the Domain Name you want for your web application or website.
 You should have the website name ready.

 - DNS Routing: It helps in connecting the end user’s browser to your web application or website when they enter your domain name or subdomain name in their web browser.